-If one partner is contributing significantly more money, then that partner must be comfortable with that arrangement and not harbor any resentment.
+If one partner contributes significantly more money, then that partner must be comfortable with that arrangement and not harbor any resentment.
 In other words, that partner must understand that their contributions will not be used as a tool for leverage during arguments.

 12. How much debt can your partner take on?

 Certain business expenses will be covered by debt, not cash.
-That debt could come from a variety of sources: business loans, personal credit cards, business credit cards, or even an outside investor.
-You and your partner must, therefore, discuss which expenses will be covered by debt, and how you’ll pay it back.
+That debt could come from various sources: business loans, personal credit cards, business credit cards, or even an outside investor.
+Therefore, you and your partner must discuss which expenses will be covered by debt and how you’ll pay it back.

 To answer both parts, each partner must know their limits for debt.
 Remember, taking on too much personal debt can make it challenging to be approved for loans and credit cards.